MileHacker Logo

 Pre-booking Recommendations

-• Ghibli Museum tickets must be bought months in advance due to high demand.
+• Ghibli Museum tickets must be bought months in advance owing to strong demand.

-• Secure popular lodging options to avoid disappointment.
+• Secure popular lodging options so you're not disappointed.

 • Confirm your spot on desired tours or special exhibitions well ahead of time.